via Cargo

-Network diagnostic tool combining traceroute and ping functionality with a terminal-based interface
+Network analysis tool combining traceroute and ping functionality for diagnosing networking issues

-Trippy is built with Rust using the ratatui library for its terminal interface and incorporates networking concepts from established tools like mtr, libparistraceroute, and Dublin Traceroute.
-Network administrators, DevOps engineers, and system administrators working on network diagnostics would find this tool useful for combining traditional traceroute analysis with ongoing connectivity monitoring in a single interface.
+The application is built using Rust and leverages ratatui for the terminal interface.
+It incorporates networking concepts from established tools like mtr and incorporates ideas from libparistraceroute and Dublin Traceroute.
+Network administrators, DevOps engineers, and system administrators would use this tool for troubleshooting network connectivity, analyzing routing paths, and monitoring network performance.

 # via Homebrew